São João (Lajes do Pico)

 São João, named for John the Baptist (in Portuguese) is a civil parish in the municipality of Lajes do Pico in the Portuguese archipelago of the Azores.
 It is the only civil parish in the municipality with a border on the summit of Pico (2,351 meters).
 The population in 2011 was 423, in an area of 32.94 km^{2}.
-It contains the localities Areia, Canada de Baixo, Canada de Cima, Ponta Rasa and Porto São João.
+It contains the localities Areia, Companhia de Baixo, Companhia de Cima and Ponta Rasa.